 While many of our support services are wrapped up in our housing-first approach, we operate two “hubs” for community-based support services: the Clubhouse and the Resource Centre.
 Both offer a wide range of social, health and well-being, and employment and education opportunities.
-Other support services include Coast’s Street Outreach Program, Peer Support Program, Art Room and our financial Trust Program.
+Other support services include our financial Trust Program, Street Outreach Program, Peer Support Program and our Art Room.

 |Coast’s Clubhouse located in Mount Pleasant offers social, recreational and employment and education opportunities.|

 Each day, Coast clients and staff work together to ensure the smooth running of Coast’s Mount Pleasant Clubhouse.
 To be part of the Clubhouse, clients must become members and have the opportunity to work with an employment counselor to develop a Clubhouse Goal Plan.
 This plan is the blueprint for how the member will contribute to the Clubhouse community while developing workplace and social skills.